What is a Profession?

-At the invitation of the then President of Professions Australia, Don Larkin, Dr George Beaton, Partner in Beaton Capital and Associate Professor at the University of Melbourne wrote this essay on Why Professionalism is Still Relevant in 2010.
+At the invitation of our then President Don Larkin, Dr George Beaton (Partner in Beaton Capital and Associate Professor at the University of Melbourne) wrote an essay on Why Professionalism is Still Relevant.3

 This essay maintains that 'ethical considerations and obligations lead to and maintain trust on the parts of those served and are the essence of professionalism.
 There is no definition of professionalism—even a rough outline of professionalism’s characteristics - that does not include a central component of ethics and altruism.'